leouieda/website/blog/future-of-fatiando.md

 * The 2D visualization code will be removed or moved into it's own package (mostly the seismic plotting functions).
 * The 3D visualization code (Mayavi) will be included in the mesher package.
-* All code will be Python 3 only.

-The packages that will make up the Fatiando ecosystem:

-* `fatiando`: the metapackage that ties it all together.
-Not importable.
-* `deeplook`: the inversion package.
-Scikit-learn like interface.
-* `verde`: the gridding package.
-Will include some new Green's functions based gridding that I'm working on.
-* `geometric`: the geometric objects and meshed.
-Includes a way of plotting them on Mayavi and matplotlib.
-* `harmonica`: the gravity and magnetic methods.
-They are solutions to Laplace's equation, or harmonic functions.
-* `sismica`: the toy examples from the seismic package which have tests.
-* `wavefd`: the experimental 2D FD wave propagation code (useful for teaching but wouldn't trust it enough for research).
-* `moulder`: GUI for 2D gravmag modeling

-If anyone wants to include a new package, they can.

 The convolution and lame will be moved to bruges.